AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 [On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models](https://arxiv.org/abs/1810.12715).
 We will revisit that use in Part 6.

 IBP succeeds on April's radius-$0.1$ square.
-To see when its independent intervals begin to lose useful relationships, keep the network fixed and enlarge only the allowed input region.
+To see when independent intervals lose useful relationships, keep the network fixed and enlarge only the allowed input region.

 ## Increase the radius: the bound becomes inconclusive

-Now allow each feature to change by $0.2$ instead of $0.1$:
+Now expand the allowed change for each feature from $0.1$ to $0.2$:

 $$
 x_1,x_2\in[0.3,0.7].